-Learning the 2-zone grilling method (direct heat grilling vs. indirect grilling) is the key to successfully grilling so many foods (grilled wings! grilled steak! grilled veggies!).
+Learning the 2-zone grilling method (direct heat grilling vs. indirect grilling) is the secret for successfully grilling so many different foods – perfectly grilled wings, juicy grilled chicken breast, tender grilled steak, & even grilled pizza!
 With 2-zone grilling, you create temperature zones in your grill to control your grill’s temperature by using both direct & indirect heat grilling.

 - “I don’t get the temperatures…like, it’s fire. it’s hot right?! haha…clearly my bf grills for me…”

 - “Can you show us how to grill meat? how do you not turn a steak into a car tire?!”

 - “How do you grill veggies without burning them to a crisp?!”

 - “I can never grill chicken perfectly…it’s either still raw when I cut into it, or super dry!”

 If that sounds familiar, you’re in the right place.

 The big secret to tackling all of the above?: HEAT ZONES & 2-ZONE GRILLING.

 The PWWB Guide to 2-Zone Grilling – Let’s Get Started!